 Unlike h264 where deblocking was performed on 4×4 blocks, in HEVC deblocking is performed on the 8×8 grid only.
 This allows for parallel processing of deblocking (there’s no filter overlapping).
 All vertical edges in the picture are deblocked first, followed by all horizontal edges.
 The filter is similar to AVC.

-In HEVC threre’s only CABAC for entropy coding.
+In HEVC there’s only CABAC for entropy coding.
 CABAC in HEVC is almost identical to CABAC in AVC with minor changes and simplifications to allow a parallel decoding.

-Since HEVC decoding is much more complex than AVC, several technique to allow a parallal decoding have been implemented.
+Since HEVC decoding is much more complex than AVC, several techniques to allow a parallel decoding have been implemented.
 The most important are: Tiles and Wavefront.

 The picture is divided into a rectangular grid of CTBs (Tiles).
 Motion vector prediction and intra-prediction is not performed across tile boundaries.

 With Wavefront Each CTB row can be encoded & decoded by its own thread.
-Multiple rows encoding / decoding are sincronized (entropy coding state) guaranting that each “wavefront” CTB is surrounded by specific CTB during encoding and decoding (see picture).
+Multiple rows encoding / decoding are synchronized (entropy coding state) guaranteeing that each “wavefront” CTB is surrounded by specific CTB during encoding and decoding (see picture).

 The adaptive subdivision of picture in prediction areas, the use of advanced intra-prediction, inter-prediction and bigger transform sizes can absolutely guarantee, in the long term, a considerably higher efficiency of HEVC compared to AVC.
 But the complexity of the encoding is really much higher.
 For example, consider that in AVC a macroblock of 16×16 could have only 2 possible sub-partitions: 16 4×4 sub-blocks, or 4 8×8 sub-blocks.
 Now the number of possible sub-splitting of a 64×64 CTU is exceptionally higher (65536).
 In AVC was simple to test what of the two configurations was better for compression, but now ?
 New techniques must be implemented to efficiently explore the quad-tree and avoid to test every configuration out of the possible 65536.